 Other Potential Sources of Capital

-- Vendors may be willing to delay your payments to them if you ask, thus improving your cash flow until you get more customers, if they need your product.
+- Vendors may be willing to delay your payments to them—thus improving your cash flow until you get more customers—if they need your product or service.

 - Customers may be willing to invest if they strongly need or want your product or service.

 - Patient advocacy groups may be another source of funding for biotech and medtech startups.

-- Some biotech and pharma companies are themselves funding biotech startups.
+- Some biotech and pharma companies are partnering with and funding biotech startups.

-- Individuals: Private investors may be willing to invest based on a strong interest in the problem you are solving or the importance of your solution.
+- Private investors may be willing to invest based on a strong interest in the problem you are solving or the importance of your solution.